PH1P5/cctron/README.md

 * more documentation may follow

 ## logs
-* find the logs in the app-path [directory](https://www.electronjs.org/docs/latest/api/app#appgetpathname)
+* find the logs in the app [directory](https://www.electronjs.org/docs/latest/api/app#appgetpathname)